usrshare/snescityeditor/README.md

   4: (experimental algorithm) try to draw a thick coastline w/o overwriting sea tiles (requires 1).
 Maps imported this way may need manual editing.

+  8: when drawing a thick coastline, check if the shore tiles fit each other.
+When using flags 1 and 2, results in less island shrinkage, but weirder looking maps.

 ## Graphical interface

 When compiled with "SDL\_UI=1", the program opens with a menu providing different operations.
 This menu is still a work in progress, and there might be bugs, but it should work for the most basic needs.